M-Abbaszadeh/CaNS/README.md

 ## News

-08/02/2019 -- Input files corresponding to the simulations presented in the manuscript above have been added to `examples/`.

-16/05/2019 -- Now a single input file, `dns.in`, can be used to run the executable without recompiling the source.
-The `examples/` folder has been updated accordingly.
-The implementation with the former input files (not maintained) can be found in branch `old_input_files`.

-20/11/2019 -- Different simulation termination criteria, and a constant body force density have been added as option in the input file `dns.in`, see [`src/INFO_INPUT.md`](src/INFO_INPUT.md) for more details.

-04/05/2020 -- Visualization of binary field data has been made easier, see [`src/INFO_VISU.md`](src/INFO_VISU.md) for more details.

 28/06/2020 -- The `isoutflow` input parameter is not required anymore to define a zero-pressure outflow, and has been removed.

 ## Features